She did it again. She rejected me again. I felt hurt again. And I’m struggling to forgive. Again.

 When You Don’t Feel like Forgiving Again

-Friends, that is a lie.
+Friends, that’s a lie.
 Holding a grudge hurts you and the other person.
 I’m not saying that when you forgive someone, you need to be his or her best friend.
-I am saying that forgiveness isn’t a one-step process.
-It requires us to continually believe the truth and choose to act in a godly way toward someone, despite how we feel.
+But I am saying that forgiveness isn’t a one-step process.
+It requires us to continually believe the truth and choose to act in a godly way toward someone, despite how we feel about him or her.

 Here’s the truth: God tells us to forgive, no matter how many times someone wrongs us (Matthew 18:21-22).
 God tells us to love others as we love ourselves (Matthew 22:39).
 Christ loved us first, even when we didn’t deserve it (1 John 4:19, Romans 5:8).
 He offers us forgiveness for our sins against Him (Ephesians 1:7).

 We can’t give up on someone and say, “I’ve forgiven him (or have claimed to forgive him) too many times.
 It’s not worth it anymore.”
 Jesus doesn’t stop forgiving us, and we can’t stop forgiving others.
-Even if you genuinely forgive someone for an offense, her or she may hurt you again.
-And then you’ll have to make a choice—the hard choice that will require you to constantly let go of bitterness and heartache.
+Even if you genuinely forgive someone for an offense, he or she may hurt you again.
+And then you’ll have to make a choice—the hard choice that’ll require you to constantly let go of bitterness and heartache.

 But it’s not the impossible choice.
 With God’s strength, it’s the possible choice.
-Because bitterness can be healed and heartache can be cured–but only by our forgiving Father.
+Bitterness can be healed and heartache can be cured—but only by our forgiving Father.

 *Name has been changed.